oneeve8/kobble-data/content/feamber.md

 A belief system can have various degrees of certainty by the believer, but it may never be a proven fact.
 We may never have full knowledge, because we are limited.
 Our human brains are limited from containing all the knowledge that there is.

 For some people, they are satisfied with not knowing everything because they rely on other human beings who they think know things.
-And they think that their *puzzle pieces* seem to fit into sort of a picture that is starting to make sense, even though it may have a few holes in it.
+And they think that their *puzzle pieces* seem to fit into sort of a picture that is starting to make sense.

 For some other people who are satisfied with not knowing everything, our certainty of belief is based on faith in a higher power than ourselves who we think actually *DOES* know everything.